Start-finish: August 2017 – November 2018

 Location: Army Bay Wastewater Treatment Plant, Army Bay

-Read the latest update on the Army Bay project.
+Read the latest update on the new tunnel boring machine.

 The Army Bay Wastewater Treatment Plant currently services the population of Whangaparaoa Peninsula, Orewa, Hatfields Beach and Silverdale.
 Operational since 1982, it treats wastewater and discharges it through a 2.8 kilometre outfall pipe that extends one kilometre out into the fast-flowing Tiri Channel.